ori-drs/pronto-distro/README.rst

 Using the estimator with the Atlas Stepping Behaviour
 -----------------------------------------------------

-** Performance: ** With inertial and kinematic input (i.e. no LIDAR input) the drift rate of the estimator is **2cm per 10 steps travelled**.
+**Performance:** With inertial and kinematic input (i.e. no LIDAR input) the drift rate of the estimator is **2cm per 10 steps travelled**.
 We estimate this to be 10 times better than the estimator provided by BDI.
 With the closed-loop LIDAR module, drift is removed entirely.

-More specifically, the estimator can walk the robot to the top of a tower of cinder blocks, under BDI control - without stopping --- with the only input being the placement of footsteps. **Recently we executed this 8 times in a public demo.**
+More specifically, the estimator can walk the robot to the top of a tower of cinder blocks, under BDI control - without stopping --- with the only input being the placement of footsteps. **Recently this was executed 8 times consecutively in a public demo.**

 As the estimator was primarily developed for use on Atlas, performance has been heavily tested and is very robust.
 The easiest use case is with BDI retaining lower body control.